Hello Sunshine (Super Furry Animals song): Alternative versions

 A radio edit of "Hello Sunshine" was issued to radio stations and was also used in the music video.
 This version of the track is 2 minutes and 54 seconds long and omits the opening extract from "By the Sea".
 The rest of song is identical to the album version.

 Two remixes were included on the DVD version of Phantom Power and the album Phantom Phorce.
 The first, by Weevil, is 4 minutes 22 seconds in length and is largely based around samples of lead guitar from the track along with occasional snippets of Rhys's vocal.
 Samples of Ieuan's drums are also used in the second half of the song.
 The track ends with a brief clip of the band's road manager, in the guise of 'Kurt Stern', giving a fictionalised account of Phantom Power's production.
 The second remix, by Freiband, is 10 minutes 31 seconds long, is "utterly minimal" and barely resembles the original with no recognisable vocal or musical samples from the album or radio versions.

 Critical response

 "Hello Sunshine" received generally positive reviews with musicOMH calling it "one of the best tracks from … Phantom Power", and Rolling Stone describing it as a "gorgeous opening track".
 The 'summery' nature of the track was commented on by several journalists with The Observer calling "Hello Sunshine" a "gloriously hazy opener" and Music Critic describing it as "passionately mellow summer doo-wop".
 However BBC Wales, although describing the track as "an excellent song and a near perfect album opener", called the decision to release "Hello Sunshine" as a single "rather mystifying" stating that it is "a world away from the SFA we've grown to love over the years".
 The song was featured on the soundtrack of the 2006 film Snow Cake and also appeared in "The Heartbreak", an episode of The O.C.
-It was also featured on the soundtrack of the 2008 documentary film The Rock-afire Explosion#Documentary, which follows the story of collectors who own old Animatronics that were made to perform songs for children in the 1980s.
-At the end of the film, the band members of The Rock-afire are synchronized to Hello Sunshine.